 Once an offender re-enters the community (but remains under the department’s supervision via the enforcement of a community based order) supervision is managed in accordance with the department’s evidence-based practice of Enhanced Community Corrections.

-The department’s relationship with other justice agencies including the South Australia Police, Department of Communities and Social Inclusion, and the Courts Administration Authority) is critical to offender risk management and community safety
+The department’s relationship with other justice agencies including the South Australia Police, Department of Human Services and the Courts Administration Authority) is critical to offender risk management and community safety.

 There are nine prisons located across metropolitan and regional South Australia.